zarurc/website-summarizer/README.md

     - Enable "Developer mode" using the toggle in the top right corner.
     - Click "Load unpacked" and select the directory where you cloned the repository.

+## Getting an API Key from OpenAI

+1. **Sign up or log in to OpenAI**:
+   - Go to the [OpenAI API page](https://beta.openai.com/signup/) and sign up for an account if you don't already have one.

+2. **Create a new API key**:
+   - Once you are logged in, navigate to the API keys section.
+   - Click on "Create new secret key" and give your API key a name.
+   - Copy the generated API key.
+You will use this key in the extension.

+## Adding the API Key to the Extension

+1. **Open the extension settings**:
+   - Click on the Website Summarizer extension icon in the Chrome toolbar.
+   - Click on the "Settings" link at the bottom of the popup.

+2. **Add the API key**:
+   - In the settings page, click on the "Add API key" button.
+   - Enter your API key in the input field and click "Save".
+   - Your API key will be stored securely and used for making requests to OpenAI.

 ## Usage

-1. Click on the Website Summarizer extension icon in the Chrome toolbar.
+1. **Summarize Text**:
-2. Select text on a web page and click "Summarize Selected Text" or "Preview Selected Text".
+   - Select text on a web page and click "Summarize Selected Text" in the extension popup.
+   - If no text is selected, click "Summarize Page" to summarize the entire page content.

+2. **Preview Text**:
+   - Select text on a web page and click "Preview Selected Text" in the extension popup.
-3. If no text is selected, you can summarize the entire page by clicking "Summarize Page" or preview the page content by clicking "Preview Page".
+   - If no text is selected, click "Preview Page" to preview the entire page content.

+3. **Clear Text**:
+   - Click the "Clear Text" button to clear the summary and preview text.

+4. **View and Manage History**:
-4. Manage your API key in the settings page accessible from the extension popup.
+   - Summaries are saved in the history section of the popup.
+   - Click on a summary to expand or collapse it.
+   - Click the delete button next to a summary to remove it from the history.

 ## Contributing